 Emotional responses on gratitude and indebtedness

-We adopted the gratitude and indebtedness scales used in the original study.
+We adopted the gratitude and indebtedness scales used in the target article.
 Specifically, the gratitude scale consisted of the emotional adjectives “grateful”, “thankful”, and “appreciative” (Study 2: α = -.057; Study 3: α = .022), and the indebtedness scale consisted of “indebted” and “obligated” (Study 2: α = .022; Study 3: α = .064).
 Both were on a 7-point Likert scale (1 = Would feel very little of this emotion; 7 = Would feel a lot of this emotion).
 We took an average for these adjectives to get an overall score of gratitude and indebtedness individually.

-We also found five emotions, i.e., “calm”, “pleased”, “resentful”, “upset” and “annoyed”, which were on the scale from original study’s material provided by the author, but they were not included in the analysis of gratitude and indebtedness.
-We followed the original study and added them to the data collection.
+We also found five emotions, i.e., “calm”, “pleased”, “resentful”, “upset” and “annoyed”, which were on the scale from the target article’s materials provided by the author, but they were not included in the analysis of gratitude and indebtedness.
+We followed the target article and added them to the data collection.

-Helper intention
+Helper intention (manipulation check)

-We adopted the helper intention scale from the original study.
+We adopted the helper intention scale from the target article.
 Participants rated the helper’s intention in the situation from 1 = “Very concerned about me” to 7 = “Motivated mostly by selfish reasons”.

 Magnitude of the favor